mananahmed/workshops/_posts/2023-04-27-mehfil-e-alam.md

 ## Keynotes (April 26th)

-- Muzaffar Alam (University of Chicago)
+- “An Indian Apologia for an Orthodox Sunni Islam: The Case of Hujjat Al-Hind” by Muzaffar Alam (University of Chicago)
-- Sanjay Subrahmanyam (University of Californa Los Angeles)
+- "Four Lives of Muzaffar Alam" by Sanjay Subrahmanyam (University of Californa Los Angeles)

 ## Roundtable "Worlds of Mughal History Now" (April 26th)
 - Purnima Dhavan (University of Washington Seattle)